-The 2 between-subjects factors (item retrieved on final test: cue vs. target, and type of final test: cued recall vs. free recall) were manipulated during Session 2, which subjects could access via e-mail between 18 and 48 hours following Session 1.
-A combination of the 2 factors yielded 4 final test conditions, and subjects were randomly assigned to one of these.
-They were instructed to either: (1) type the correct target when given the cue $(A \rightarrow ?)$ , (2) type the correct cue when given the target $(? \rightarrow B)$ , (3) type all of the targets they could remember (Recall Bs), or (4) type all of the cues they could remember (Recall As).
+The two between-subjects factors (item retrieved on final test, cue vs. target; type of final test, cued recall vs. free recall) were manipulated during Session 2, which subjects could complete online from 18 to 48 hours following Session 1.
+A combination of the two factors yielded four final test conditions, and subjects were randomly assigned to one of them.
+They were instructed to do one of the following: (1) type the correct target when given the cue $(A \rightarrow ?)$ , (2) type the correct cue when given the target $(? \rightarrow B)$ , (3) type all of the targets they could remember (Recall Bs), or (4) type all of the cues they could remember (Recall As).
 No time limit was imposed, and no feedback was provided.
-Session 2 was completed when subjects typed an answer to all 40 items for the cued recall tests, or when they clicked a button marked "finish" to indicate they could no longer remember any items for the free recall tests.
+Session 2 was completed when subjects typed an answer to all 40 items for the cued recall tests, or when they clicked a button marked finish to indicate that they could no longer remember any items for the free recall tests.